Copyright © 2019 Journeys Mental Health, LLC. All rights reserved.

 Here's my opportunity to tell you a little bit about myself.

-teacher's assistant for children with emotional difficulties, and in college as a suicide hotline
+a teacher's assistant for children with emotional difficulties, and in college as a

-Chemical Dependency, my wife and I ran a group home for teenage girls in Hinckley, Maine.
+in Chemical Dependency, my wife and I ran a group home for teenage girls in

-We then moved to New Hampshire, where I worked at a large community mental health
+Hinckley, Maine.
+We then moved to New Hampshire, where I worked at a large

 It was during those five years that I developed a strong and unshakable belief that